 Cron Expression Builder

-Cron is the standard syntax for scheduling recurring jobs on Unix systems, in container orchestrators, and in CI pipelines.
+Cron is the standard syntax for scheduling recurring jobs on Unix systems, in container orchestrators, CI pipelines, and cloud schedulers.
 Its five compact fields are easy to get wrong.
 This builder lets you set each field, applies quick presets, and translates the result into a plain-English sentence so you can confirm the schedule before shipping it.

 A cron expression has five space-separated fields: